dmenne/anomanor/inst/data_store/readout.md

 ![](readout_tree.png)

-If you did not add a cross-section, on _Save_ or _Finalize_ you will be nudged to add it to indicate the part of the record that best support your classification choice.
+If you did not add a cross-section, on _Save_ or _Finalize_ you will be nudged to add it to indicate the part of the record that best supports your classification choice.

 ![](readout_save.png)